RebeccaCrecelius/100-days-of-code/log.md

 **Issues**: The web page is not showing up the same in browsers.
 Google Chrome and Microsoft Edge do not show the webpage's changes.
 Firefox does show the changes.

+### Day 8: February 18, 2024

+**Today's Progress**: Fixed alignment of the header company name and navigation links.
+Added navigation colors.
+Included a Lorem Picsum image for the hero image.
+Updated html to include a secondary font for the H2 element.
+Updated CSS for the H2 element as well.

+**Thoughts**: The website is coming along.
+It was helpful to step away and come back to the issue regarding the alignment of elements in the header.

+**Issues**: The header background does not reach the extend to the entire width of the screen.